pylipp/financeager/README.md

 - [x] refactor `entries` module (no dependency on schematics package)
 - [x] consistent naming (recurrent instead of repetitive)
 - [x] increase code coverage
+- [ ] refactor period module (separate database member of TinyDbPeriod instead of subclassing, no use of CONFIG_DIR)

 PERSONAL NOTE
 -------------